 When driving in Mexico, you will encounter el tope.
 It’s a speed bump that is very unique to Mexico.
 They come in all shapes and sizes.
 They actually resemble a speed hump, but they’re actually taller and wider so it takes longer to drive over them.
 My cousin Mara’s neighborhood has so many topes, that she calls it Topelandia.
 In America, we also have speed bumps or speed humps.
 Usually their existence is often linked to petitions.
 About half of all Americans will petition to have speed humps placed in their residential neighborhoods in order to slow down traffic and make the streets safer for their children.
 After the construction of said speed bumps, the other half of the residents will petition to have those speed humps removed in order to speed up traffic.
 Besides, parents should be watching their children so they don’t play in the streets!
 You either love them or you hate them.
 I mean the speed humps, not the children.

 Most of the time the topes are clearly visible and you must slow down before approaching them to avoid totaling your car.
-Occasionally, you don’t see one because it hasn’t been painted and you drive over it too fast.
+Occasionally, you don’t see one because it hasn’t been painted and you are driving too fast.
 Your car bottoms out and all your passengers hit their heads on the car roof.
 It happens to the best of Mexican drivers every so often.
 It even happened to me.
 Everyone complains about the topes, but they’re there here to stay.
 You just have to accept them.
-Driving over topes would make great astronaut training.
+Driving over topes would makes for great astronaut training.
 The only place they don’t have them is on the toll roads that lead to America, otherwise no one would pay to use these toll roads that closely resemble American highways.
 Without those topes, Mexican drivers would drive even more recklessly, if you can even imagine that!
 I absolutely hated driving over them.
 The topes, not the Mexican drivers.
 But I did have a few close calls.
 With Mexican drivers.

 When I was younger, I never slowed down when driving over speed bumps or speed humps.
-In fact, if I drove over them at regular speed, the speed bumps felt less bumpy the faster you went over them.
+In fact, if I drove over them at regular speed, the speed bumps felt less bumpy the faster you drove over them.
 And they never damaged any of my cars, all of which I drove until they were totaled in accidents, none of which were my fault–I swear.
 I remember always driving full-speed ahead over the fourteen railroad tracks at 55th Street and St. Louis Avenue on Chicago’s south side and feeling less jolts than when I drove over the tracks slowly.
 I don’t know who said you should slow down over tracks, speed bumps, or speed humps.
 You should go over them as fast as possible to feel less bumps.
 That’s why cars have shock absorbers!
 I now have a car, a 2005 Pontiac Vibe, with a wheelbase so short that I can ride over speed humps or topes without actually having to slow down!
 It’s actually kind of thrilling!
 You go up and down rather quickly, much like an amusement park ride!

 This picture was taken sometime in the 1980s.
 I’m not sure when.
 But that’s not important now.
 I only posted the picture because my 1976 Chevrolet Nova is behind me.
 Vito and his ever ubiquitous camera were also present that day in front of Jim’s house in the Gage Park neighborhood.
 Vito always annoyed me by always lugging around his camera and stopping everyone so he could take a picture.
 As I look through my box of old photographs, I see that I couldn’t have been too annoyed by his paparazzi ambitions because I seemed to gladly pose for many pictures.
 And, without my asking, Vito would give me some of those pictures.